GeoscienceAustralia/dea-knowledge-hub/docs/validation/daily-report/2023-11-27-v2/index.md

 ## Variables

-The variables and other environmental factors that were present on the day the data were collected.
+These variables and environmental factors were present on the day the data were collected.

 :::{csv-table}
 :class: validation-report-variables-table